healthykitchen101/healthykitchen101.com/kettles/reviews/amazon-basics/amazon-basics-electric-kettle-f-625c.md

 The power switch is made of clear plastic and is positioned near the bottom of the carafe along the handle.
 It also acts as the indicator light which will illuminate with a blue LED when the kettle is running (+2).

-The kettle has an automatic shutoff feature which will activate when the thermo fuse detects that the temperature has reached boiling point (+2).
-Keep in mind that this feature will not kick in if you leave the lid open.
-If you do, however, you still don’t have to worry about overheating because the kettle’s boil-dry protection feature will turn off the kettle when no water is present (+2).
+The kettle has an automatic shutoff feature which will activate when the thermal fuse detects that the temperature has reached boiling point (+2).
+You must keep the lid closed to use this feature, but if you forget to close the lid there is a boil-dry protection feature which turns off the kettle when no water is present (+2).

 ### 8.0 - Ease of Use

 <img src="https://cdn.healthykitchen101.com/reviews/images/kettles/amazon-basics-electric-kettle-f-625c-ease-use-clkutkuiu000ku28883w84h0i.jpg" alt="A person in a dark green shirt pouring water from the Amazon Basics Electric Glass and Steel Kettle (F-625C) into a glass." width="300px" height="200px">

 The Amazon Basics is extremely simple to use, with only two distinctive buttons—one for power and one for opening the lid (+2).
+No unpleasant odor was detected during the first boil—a sign of good material quality and upkeep before delivery.

-The handle felt good in the hand and seemed sturdy when we picked the kettle up—it was filled with water to the max (+2).
-It has a good pouring angle between the arm and the kettle, making the action effortless (+1).
+The handle felt good to grip and seemed sturdy when we picked the kettle up—it was filled with water to the max (+2).
+It has a good angle between the arm and the kettle, so pouring is effortless (+1).

-The unobstructed and large opening of 3.54 inches allowed us to comfortably pour in water from the tap or any container (+1).
+The unobstructed and large opening of 3.54 inches allowed us to comfortably pour in water from the tap or even a water pitcher (+1).
 The water level markings are in the middle of the carafe for easy viewing and precise decanting (+1).

 Because the kettle didn’t fit firmly onto the base, the whole thing kind of wobbled around when reaching boiling point.
 It wasn’t to a dangerous degree, but slightly noisy nonetheless (+0).